giacomote/AutoHotkeyProject1/scripts/MouseRemote/README.md

 takes you to the previous slide.

 ### Usage notes
+- The script can be launched in a silent mode (without sending the notification at startup) using `-s` or `--silent` options.
 - The script only switches between the slides only in the specified slideshow applications.
 - While the script is running and active, you can use the mouse as usual, except on the specified windows (where clicks will navigate between slides).